Wildcat Marching Band: Early week

-"Early Week", as UK's band camp is called, is held a week and a half before classes begin and includes extensive training in marching and playing.
-New members and the student leadership begin a day before the rest of the returning members.
+"Early Week", as UK's band camp is called, is held one week before classes begin and includes extensive training in marching and playing.
+New members begin a day before the rest of the returning members.
 The camp runs 9:00am to 9:00pm, with breaks for meals.
-Time is divided between learning drill at Shively and having indoor music rehearsals.
-By the end of Early Week, all members have learned their music and drill for Pre-game and the first Halftime performance.
-In the evenings, there are activities sponsored by Kappa Kappa Psi Theta Epsilon and Tau Beta Sigma Eta Zeta, recent activities have included kickball, an awesome volleyball tourney at Jacobson Park, Band Olympics, and the Annual Pie in the Face competition.
+Time is divided between learning drill at Shively Practice Field and indoor music rehearsals.
+By the end of Early Week, all members have learned their music and drill for the pre-game show and the first Halftime performance.
+In the evenings, there are activities sponsored by Kappa Kappa Psi Theta Epsilon and Tau Beta Sigma Eta Zeta.
+Recent activities have included kickball, a volleyball tournament, Band Olympics, and an Annual Pie in the Face competition.
 The band provides three meals each day, and students living in residence halls are allowed to move in early.

 Travel

 The band provides a pep band for every away game and travels with the full band to one away game.
 The Wildcat Marching Band has recently traveled to Georgia, Indiana, Vanderbilt, Ole Miss, Tennessee, LSU, Tulane, Auburn, Alabama, and Florida and has participated in bowl games, a BOA Regional Championship, a Presidential Inauguration, a World Series and professional football games.
 Individuals have been selected as members of the Olympic Band, the Liberty All-Collegiate Band, the Disney World All-Star Band, the Collegiate Presidential Inaugural Band, and the Rose Bowl United Way Collegiate Band.
 Expenses such as lodging, transportation, and meals are provided by the University of Kentucky.
 There is no cost to the band members.